roalyr/pglowrpg/README.md

 ## Getting started
 It is quite straightforward when working on a computer (rust must be installed), just do this:
-- cargo build --release
 - cargo run --release
+- Or use the "pglowrpg.sh" shell script which does the same

-Running pGLOWrpg must be from withing the root directory that contains "options", "presets", "locale" and "save folder", so there is no need to "cargo install".
+You must run pGLOWrpg from the folder that contains "options", "presets", "locale" and "save" folders, so there is no need to do "cargo install".